Grosset & Dunlap

 Grosset & Dunlap is a New York City-based publishing house founded in 1898.

-The company was purchased by G. P. Putnam's Sons in 1982 and today is part of Penguin Random House through its subsidiary Penguin Group.
+The company was purchased by G. P. Putnam's Sons in 1982 and is part of Penguin Random House through its subsidiary, Penguin Group.

-In recent years, through the Penguin Group, they have published approximately 170 titles a year, including licensed children's books for such properties as Miss Spider, Strawberry Shortcake, Super Why!, Charlie and Lola, Nova the Robot, Weebles, Bratz, The Wiggles, Sonic X, and Atomic Betty.
-Grosset & Dunlap also publishes Dick and Jane children's books and, through Platt & Munk, The Little Engine That Could.
+In recent years, through the Penguin Group, they have published approximately 170 titles a year including licensed children's books for these properties: Miss Spider, Strawberry Shortcake, Super Why!, Charlie and Lola, Nova the Robot, Weebles, Bratz, The Wiggles, Sonic X, and Atomic Betty.
+Grosset & Dunlap also publishes Dick and Jane children's books and through Platt & Munk, The Little Engine That Could.

 History

 The company was founded in 1898 by Alexander Grosset and George T. Dunlap.
 It was originally primarily a hardcover reprint house.
 In 1907, Grosset & Dunlap acquired Chatterton & Peck, who had a large children's list including the Stratemeyer Syndicate.

-Grosset & Dunlap is historically known for its photoplay editions and juvenile series books such as the Hardy Boys, Nancy Drew, The Bobbsey Twins, Tom Swift, Cherry Ames and other books from their long partnership with the Stratemeyer Syndicate (currently owned by Simon & Schuster).
+Grosset & Dunlap is historically known for its photoplay editions and juvenile series books like The Hardy Boys, Nancy Drew, the Bobbsey Twins, Tom Swift, Cherry Ames and other books from their long partnership with the Stratemeyer Syndicate (owned by Simon & Schuster).

-After George T. Dunlap retired in 1944, Grosset & Dunlap was sold to a consortium of Random House; Little, Brown; Harper and Brothers; Scribners; and the Book-of-the-Month Club.
+After George T. Dunlap retired in 1944, Grosset & Dunlap was sold to a consortium of Random House; Little, Brown; Harper and Brothers; Scribners; and the Book of the Month Club.
 Grosset & Dunlap launched the paperback reprint house Bantam Books in 1945 in cooperation with Curtis Publishing Company.
 In 1954, Grosset & Dunlap acquired McLoughlin Brothers.
 Grosset & Dunlap had an initial public offering in 1961, by which time the majority of the books published were children's books.
 In 1964, Grosset & Dunlap acquired full ownership of Bantam from Curtis.

-Grosset & Dunlap obtained permission from Little, Brown, to reprint Thornton Burgess's many children's books, and began issuing the Bedtime Stories series (20 books originally published 1913–1919, including such titles as The Adventures of Reddy Fox and The Adventures of Chatterer the Red Squirrel) in 1949.
+Grosset & Dunlap obtained permission from Little, Brown, to reprint Thornton W. Burgess's many children's books, and began issuing the Bedtime Stories series (20 books originally published 1913–1919, including such titles as The Adventures of Reddy Fox and The Adventures of Chatterer the Red Squirrel) in 1949.
 The original Little, Brown editions had plates of high quality paper for the illustrations, but the Grosset & Dunlap editions were to print the illustrations on the same stock as the text.
 They commissioned the original artist, Harrison Cady, to recreate the illustrations as line drawings appropriate for that type of paper, and to create many additional illustrations.
 Where the original Little, Brown editions had six full-page illustrations, the Grosset & Dunlap had 14 (fourteen) full-page drawings, plus many smaller drawings placed throughout the text.
 Cady had matured as an artist in the decades since the original Little, Brown illustrations.
 The line drawings he did for Grosset & Dunlap are simpler than the illustrations he had made for Little, Brown, and are generally more charming.
 The original Little, Brown illustrations better convey Cady's remarkable vision for Burgess' creatures.